RF3/VMwareVMX/README.md

 use completely new keys and encryption parameters, add -n or --new to the options.

+#### Change the password of a VMX config file:

+`./main.py -c old.vmx new.vmx`

+This asks for the old password if not already given with the -p option and then asks twice for the new password.
+If the new passwords match, the new password is used for new.vmx.

 ### Changes

+1.0.4:
+ - Fix: Added UTF-8 encoding on file encryption (thanks Knoxberg)
+ - Added password change and guestos options:
+   - New option -c (or --change) allows one to change the password of a VMX file without shutting down and restarting the client machine.
+   - New option -g (or --guestos) defines the guestOS parameter.
+ - Wrong password during decryption now results in a correct error message.

+1.0.3:
+ - Fix: Do not add "None" to output file if guestOSdetaileddata is empty (thanks jbl42)

 1.0.2:
  - Added -i (--ignore) option to be able to open a corrupted .vmx file by